 Honduras to Conduct First Survey on Violence Against Women.
-The survey aims to expand and generate statistical data that will be utilized to inform violence prevention programming by decision makers, academia and civil society.
+The survey aims to generate statistical data to inform violence prevention programming.

-Honduras will begin next Monday the first specialized survey on violence against women and girls, with the support of the United Nations Development Program (UNDP) and the United States Agency for Development (USAID), HRN reported Thursday.
+Honduras prepares to launch the first specialized survey on violence against women and girls with support from the United Nations Development Program (UNDP) and the United States Agency for Development (USAID), HRN reported Thursday.

-The survey will allow the Honduran authorities to gather data on the acts of violence that affect women, the obstacles they face when requesting help, the responses of the justice system and social and health services, according to a UNDP statement.
+The survey will allow the Honduran authorities to gather data on the acts of violence that affect women, the obstacles they face when requesting help, the responses of the justice system and social and health services available to them, according to a UNDP statement.

 The National Institute of Statistics (INE) and the United Nations Development Program (UNDP) signed a cooperation agreement that includes efforts to strengthen the capacities of INE in terms of generation and access to information.

-Within the framework of this agreement, for the first time in Honduras, the “Specialized National Survey on Violence Against Women and Girls 15 years of age and older” will be carried out; as well as the information system of the website will be improved, allowing the population to access timely and reliable statistics.
+For the first time in Honduras, the “Specialized National Survey on Violence Against Women and Girls 15 years of age and older” will be carried out.
+To assist with the process, the website’s information system will also be improved to facilitate accessible, timely and reliable statistical access by the population.

 Survey on Violence Against Women

-In the same way, the sociodemographic profile of household members associated with the various situations of violence will be investigated, according to UNDP.
+In the same way, the sociodemographic profile of household members associated with the various situations of violence will be investigated, according to a statement by UNDP.

-The information obtained in this survey will serve to contextualize and guide the tasks of intervention in situations of violence to design public policies based on evidence and with a gender approach, support for victims, awareness of the population and education on protection mechanisms existing in the country.
+The information obtained in this survey will serve to contextualize and guide the tasks of intervention in situations of violence.
+It will also assist with the design of gender-conscious public policies and inform strategies to better support victims, generate awareness and create protection mechanisms.

 The results of this survey will be presented early next year, reports UNDP.